VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_MuZero.md

 where c is a scaling factor ( that ensures that the influence of the policy diminishes as our value estimate becomes more accurate )

 Each time an action is selected, we increment its associated visit count **n(s,a)** for use in the scaling factor c and later action selection.
 The simulation proceeds down the tree until it reaches a leaf that has not yet been expanded; at this point, the neural network is used to evaluate the node.
-Evaluation results (prior and value estimates) are stored in the node.
+Evaluation results (policy and value estimates) are stored in the node.

 **Expansion** occurs once a node has reached a certain number of evaluations.
 Being expanded means that children can be added to a node; this allows the search to proceed deeper.
-In MuZero, the expansion threshold is 1, i.e. every node is expanded immediately after it is evaluated for the first time.
+In MuZero, the expansion threshold is **1**, i.e. every node is expanded immediately after it is evaluated for the first time.

-**Backpropagation** occurs as the value estimate from the neural network evaluation is propagated back up the search tree; each node keeps a running mean of all value estimates below it.
+**Backpropagation** occurs as the value estimate from the neural network evaluation is propagated back up the search tree; each node keeps a running **mean** of all value estimates below it.
 This averaging process allows the UCB formula to make increasingly accurate decisions over time, ensuring that the MCTS eventually converges to the best move.

 **-------------------------------------------------------------------------------------------------------------**